Who Is Robert Mueller?

 The first of two criminal trials for Manafort, held two months later, resulted in a conviction on eight of 18 charges.
 Shortly before the second trial was scheduled to begin, in September, Manafort pleaded guilty to reduced charges and agreed to cooperate with the special counsel's investigation.

 In November, Mueller's team filed a court order that claimed Manafort had violated the plea deal by repeatedly lying to prosecutors.
 A federal judge agreed in February 2019, ruling that prosecutors were no longer bound to terms of the plea deal.
-Manafort ultimately wound up with a combined sentence of 90 months behind bars.
+Over two separate hearings in March, Manafort wound up with a combined sentence of 90 months behind bars.

 Closing in on Roger Stone

 In June 2018, Mueller issued a grand jury subpoena to a man named Andrew Miller, who worked for longtime Trump adviser Roger Stone during the 2016 presidential campaign.
 It marked the third associate of Stone's to be called before a grand jury, suggesting that the special counsel had a particular interest in examining the Stone-Trump relationship.
 A lawyer for Miller contested the subpoena on the grounds that Mueller's appointment was illegitimate, though a federal judge rejected that challenge in early August.

 Mueller's team seemingly reeled in the man they wanted in January 2019, when it was announced that Stone had been indicted on charges that included obstruction of an official proceeding, making false statements and witness tampering.